asyncapi/website/pages/docs/tutorials/streetlights.md

 - Your application will connect to the broker and receive a stream of events from all the streetlights that are reporting their conditions.
 - Your application decides based on events when to turn the streetlight off.

-- Your application is not aware of how many streetlights are publishing events - it just connects to the broker and receives all events
+- Your application is not aware of how many streetlights are publishing events - it just connects to the broker and receives all events.

 You will learn about event-driven architecture, message brokers, pub/sub architecture, and creating an AsyncAPI file to describe your API and generate code from it.